autotest/autotest-docker/index.rst

 In order to support external/private subtests and customized configurations, the Docker Autotest API version has been tightly coupled to test content, configuration, and documentation.
-Version comparison is only significant for the first two numbers (the major and minor versions).
-The third (last) number represents insignificant revisions which do not alter the core test or subtest API.
+Version comparison is only significant for the first two numbers (major and minor).
+The third (revision) number represents insignificant revisions which do not alter the core test or subtest API.

-This allows the API to be extended freely, but any changes which could affect external tests or custom configurations will be flagged when encountered.
+This allows the API to be extended freely, but any changes which could affect external tests or custom configurations will cause automatic test failures when encountered.
 The most likely cause for version problems is custom and/or outdated configurations.
-Double-check any customizations within ``config_custom`` match the current API.
-The same goes for any private or local tests, this is probably the only warning you will receive on API changes.
+Double-check any customizations within ``config_custom`` match any changes to the current API.
+The same goes for any private or local tests.

+Documentation versioning is similarly tied to changes in the API version.
+While non-fatal, it will introduce a delay in subtest execution.
+This signal is intended to alert developers a documentation-update pass is required to reflect changes in the API.

 ------------------
 Subtest Modules